Vibrating Panties Guide and Play Ideas

 -

 Setup: Quiet bar booth.
-Levels 1–3 only.
+Levels 1 to 3 only.
 If the wearer touches their drink with both hands, intensity drops; if they tuck hair behind the ear, the controller pauses.

 -